-- At or below 200 percent of the Federal Poverty Level, and
+- At or below 200 percent of the Federal Poverty Level.

-Women younger than 50 who are symptomatic, have a family history of breast cancer, meet the eligibility requirements for poverty level, or are underinsured or uninsured may also be screened by the program.
+- Women younger than 50 years old who are symptomatic, have a family history of breast cancer, meet the eligibility requirements for poverty level, or underinsured or uninsured.

-- Age 40: Talk with a health care provider about screening if you are African American or have a father or brother who had prostate cancer before age 65.
+- Age 40: Talk with a health care provider about screening if you are African American or if you have a father or brother who had prostate cancer before age 65.

 - Age 50: Talk with a health care provider about the pros and cons of screening for prostate cancer to determine if it is the right choice for you.

-Lung cancer is both the most frequently diagnosed and most lethal cancer in Florida.
+Lung cancer is the most frequently diagnosed and most lethal cancer in Florida.

-- Ages 55-80: The United States Preventive Service Task Force recommends annual lung cancer screening for adults with a 20 pack-year smoking history.
+- Ages 55-80: The United States Preventive Service Task Force recommends annual lung cancer screening for adults with a 20-pack-per year smoking history.

-Studies show that current and former heavy tobacco smokers who have an annual low-dose computed tomography scan lower their risk of dying from lung cancer by 15-20%, compared to an annual chest X-ray exam.
+Studies show that current and former heavy tobacco smokers who have an annual low-dose computed tomography scan lower their risk of dying from lung cancer by 15-20% when they receive an annual low-dose computed tomography scan, compared to an annual chest X-ray examination.

 Colon and Rectal Cancer

-Colon and rectal cancers are two of the most frequently diagnosed, per Federal Data.
+Colon and rectal cancers are two of the most frequently diagnosed (Source: Federal Data).

-- Age 45-75: Schedule a regular screening to manage risk.
+- Age 45-75: Schedule regular screenings to manage risk and early detection.

 - Ages 76-85: Talk with your health care provider about whether continuing to get screened is right for you.
 When deciding, consider your own preferences, overall health, and past screening history.

-Cancers in children, including adolescents, are often more difficult to recognize because early symptoms may be nonspecific compared to adult cancers.
-While most adult cancers result from lifestyle factors, the causes of childhood cancers are unknown.
+Cancers in children and adolescents are often more difficult to recognize because early symptoms may be nonspecific compared to adult cancers.
+While most adult cancers result from lifestyle factors, the causes of childhood cancers remain unknown.

-Parents should schedule regular health checkups for their children, and be alert to any unusual or persisting symptoms, including:
+Parents should schedule regular health checkups for their children, and be aware of any unusual or persisting symptoms, including:

 Pediatric Cancer Resources

-Live Like Bella offers financial assistance with medical copays and basic needs such as gas, groceries, utilities and more for families impacted by pediatric cancer.
-They also work closely with families to offer memorial support.
+Live Like Bella offers financial assistance with medical copays and basic needs such as gas, groceries, utilities, and more for families affected by pediatric cancer.
+The organization also works closely with families to offer memorial support, if needed.
 Visit Live Like Bella

-Passport for Care allows pediatric cancer survivors and their health care team to support survivors’ health needs into adulthood by adapting their treatment plan.
+Passport for Care allows pediatric cancer survivors and their health care team to support survivors’ health needs into adulthood by adapting their treatment plans.
 Visit Passport For Care

-The Kids Cancer Foundation assists pediatric cancer patients and their families by offering pediatric oncology patient care navigation, child enrichment programs, and educational advocacy.
-These include family support services such as tutoring, family socials, kids’ night out, and gift card assistance.
+The Kids Cancer Foundation assists patients and their families by offering pediatric oncology patient care navigation, child enrichment programs, and educational advocacy.
+These include family support services such as tutoring, family socials, kids’ night out events, and gift card assistance.
 Visit the Kids Cancer Foundation

-The Children’s Cancer Center serves pediatric cancer patients and their families with emotional, financial and educational support programs ranging from art therapy, counseling, FLIGHT camp, and more.
+The Children’s Cancer Center serves pediatric cancer patients and their families with emotional, financial, and educational support programs ranging from art therapy, counseling, FLIGHT camp, and many more.
 Visit the Children's Cancer Center

-Leukemia is a cancer of the early blood-forming tissues like bone marrow or the lymphatic system, typically affecting white blood cells which help your body fight infections.
-There are several types of leukemia, which are divided based on growth speed: acute (faster) or chronic (slower), that may be more common among different age groups.
+Leukemia is a cancer of the early blood-forming tissues like bone marrow or lymphatic system.
+It typically affects white blood cells that help your body fight infections.
+There are several types of leukemia identified by growth speed: acute (faster) or chronic (slower).
+Certain types of leukemia may be more common among different age groups.

 Symptoms or signs of leukemia may vary.
 If you notice these symptoms, talk to your doctor:

-Lymphoma is a general term for cancers that start in the lymph system (the tissues and organs that produce, store, and carry white blood cells that fight infections).
+Lymphoma refers to cancers that start in the lymphatic system (the tissues and organs that produce, store, and carry infection-fighting white blood cells).
 The two main kinds of lymphoma are:

-- Hodgkin lymphoma which spreads orderly from one group of lymph nodes to another.
+- Hodgkin lymphoma: spreads orderly from one group of lymph nodes to another.

-- Non-Hodgkin lymphoma which spreads through the lymphatic system in a non-orderly way.
+- Non-Hodgkin lymphoma: spreads sporadically through the lymphatic system in a non-orderly way.

-Specific individuals are at higher risk of lymphoma, including:
+Certain populations are at higher risk of developing lymphoma, specifically:

 - Men are more likely than women to develop lymphoma.

-- Individuals who are white are more likely to develop non-Hodgkin lymphoma.
+- White individuals are more likely to develop non-Hodgkin lymphoma.

-Symptoms of Hodgkin lymphoma and non-Hodgkin lymphoma typically include swollen lymph nodes, especially in the part of the body where the lymphoma starts to grow.
-If you have any of them, talk to your doctor:
+Symptoms of Hodgkin lymphoma and non-Hodgkin lymphoma typically include swollen lymph nodes, especially in the area of the body where the lymphoma starts to grow.
+Talk with your doctor if you have any of these symptoms:

-Tumors develop due to the uncontrolled growth of cells in the brain.
-While the cause of brain cancer can often be unknown, exposure to radiation and a family history of brain tumors may increase your risk.
+Tumors develop due to uncontrolled cell growth in the brain.
+While the cause of brain cancer may often be unknown, exposure to radiation or a family history of brain tumors may increase your risk.